VeryGoodOpenSource/very_good_cli/site/docs/overview.md

 ### `very_good create`

 Create a very good project in seconds based on the provided template.
-Each type of template is described by a sub-command.
-Ex: `very_good create flutter_app` to create flutter apps.
+Each template has a corresponding sub-command.
+Ex: `very_good create flutter_app` will generate a Flutter starter app.

 ```sh
 Creates a new very good project in the specified directory.